BrickMMO/tasks/individuals.markdown

     ![Screenshot Authorization Code](images/screenshot-auth-code.png)

-8. Confirm you have loggedin by checking the local configuration settings:
+8. Confirm you are logged in by checking the local configuration settings:

     ```sh
     git config -l